 Kids and adults have a hard time dealing with disappointment, won’t lie about that.
 However, disappointment can be a huge motivator.

-None of us were ready for these losses especially our kids and they let us know.
-We watched them cry off the field after a lost and even saw their love of soccer start to diminish.
+None of us were ready for these losses, especially our kids and they let us know.
+We watched them cry off the field after a loss and even saw their love of soccer start to diminish.
 You could tell by their attitude every game.
 It seemed like they didn’t want to be there.
 They felt worthless losing.

 Most parents would dismiss this and simply tell their kids, “Oh, it’s just a game.
 Get over it!”

 They are right but to kids, it’s not just a game!

 Kids hate losing and they get lost in their emotions.
 They want to be accepted, they want to feel proud and they want to show off for us dads.
 A loss kills that but it’s so necessary.